M\"obius function and primes: an identity factory with applications: Recovering earlier results through the Identity Factory

-In \cite[Thm.
-7.4]{Ramare*19}, it is proven that one recovers all the (regular enough) identities linking $m(X)$ and $M(X)$ with the result of Corollary \ref{FD}, so that the above is not only a curiosity that is included in a further stream of identities.
+\end{cor} Although not required, it is better to normalize $h$ by imposing the condition $\int_0^1h(t)dt=1$.
+In \cite[Theorem 7.4]{Ramare*19}, it is proven that one recovers all the (regular enough) identities linking $m(X)$ and $M(X)$ with the result of Corollary~\ref{FD}, so that the above is not only a curiosity that is included in a further stream of identities.

-Let us see three examples.
-Let $X\geq 1$.
-On selecting $h=\delta_1$, the Dirac delta function at $1$, we recover the Meissel identity